Keeping Safe Online Advice.

 For families understanding and creating ground rules at home is an important step in educating children about their relationship with technology.
 For many children this can feel like a power play on the part of the parents which becomes and exercise in control.
 We believe that it’s crucial to enter into a conversation with children about the following key themes to avoid the power play scenario developing.

-Below are two useful resources relating to e-Safety!
+Below are three useful resources relating to e-Safety

 We feel it is important to highlight that the major social media sites (Facebook, Twitter, Instagram and Snapchat) have a minimum user age of 13.
 We also feel parents need to be aware of the risks of underage use of sites, so you can make an informed decision as to whether to allow your child to have a profile or not.
 Should you decide to allow your child of any age to have a social media profile we offer the following advice: